 Yichen Huang

-I enjoy talking to people with different backgrounds and distinct insights.
-If you are interested in a potential collaboration or would like to talk about anything, feel free to email me at [{firstname}{lastname}]@g.harvard.edu.
+I enjoy talking to people with different backgrounds and perspectives.
+If you are interested in collaborating, or simply want to chat about anything, feel free to reach out at [{firstname}{lastname}]@g.harvard.edu.

 David A. Brewster, Yichen Huang, Michael Mitzenmacher, Martin A. Nowak